Ninja3047/Midi-Project/README.txt

 The model was changed from the first assignment.
 We decided to use composition to combine the best aspects of both models.
 William Tan's model was more of data structure for notes while Christopher Brown's model interacted well with the notes.
-We used object oriented priciples to combine the two models easily.
+We used object oriented principles to combine the two models easily.
 We also added more functionality to the MusicNote class.
 For example having fields for instruments and volume.